 As a NYC plumber, we tell people these are the most common signs of hard water: Dry, itchy skin; spots on glassware & dishes; rough clothes; buildup in shower; clogged showerheads & faucets, and more.

-Is hard water unhealthy?
 There are no serious long-term effects reported from drinking hard water.
 However, bathing with hard water can contribute to skin irritation, including an itchy scalp.

 What Can Be Done About Hard Water

 If you have hard water in your home, talk to your local licensed master plumber about a solution.
-Depending on the scope and severity of the issue, you may need showerhead filters, water softener, or a whole house water filtration system.
+Depending on the scope and severity of the issue, you may need showerhead filters, water softeners, or a whole house water filtration system.
 Addressing a hard water issue in the home can result in a better bathing experience for all family members.
 Additionally, your clothing will feel better and last longer when washed in softer water.
 It’s also nice to have your dishes free from embarrassing spots and residue.

 Understanding Water Hardness and Its Impact on Your New Dishwasher